Cyphrme/Coze/README.md

 4. Cryptographic agility.

 ### Coze Fields
-Coze objects encapsulate a set of JSON name/value fields.
-Coze JSON objects are case sensitive, must be valid JSON, and must contain unique field names.
-Coze **reserved fields** must be used according to Coze.
+Coze JSON fields and are case sensitive and contain unique names.
+The standard fields are reserved.
 Applications are permitted to use additional fields as desired.
-All reserved fields are optional, but omitting standard fields may limit compatibility among applications.
+All fields are optional, but omitting standard fields may limit compatibility.
 Binary values are encoded as RFC 4648 base64 URI with padding omitted.
 The Coze objects `pay`, `key`, and `coze` have respective reserved fields.

 #### All Coze Reserved Field Names
 ![Coze Reserved Fields](docs/img/coze_reserved_fields.png)

 ## Pay
-`pay` may contain the standard fields `alg`, `iat`, `tmb`, and `typ` and additional fields.
-In the first example, `msg` is additional.
+`pay` contains the fields `alg`, `iat`, `tmb`, and `typ` and optionally any additional application fields.
+In the first example `msg` is additional.

 ### `pay` Reserved Names
 - `alg` - Specific cryptographic algorithm.
 E.g. `"ES256"`
-- `iat` - The time when the message was signed.
+- `iat` - Time of message signature.
 E.g. `1623132000`
-- `tmb` - Thumbprint of the key used to sign the message.
+- `tmb` - Thumbprint of the signature's key..
 E.g. `"cLj8vs..."`
 - `typ` - Type of `pay`.

 `typ`'s value may be used by applications as desired.
 The value is recommended to denote API information such as versioning, expected fields, and/or other application defined programmatic functions.
-In the first example, `"typ":"cyphr.me/msg"` denotes a `pay` with the fields `["msg","alg","iat","tmb","typ"]` as defined by a hypothetical application.
+In the first example, `"typ":"cyphr.me/msg"` denotes a `pay` with the fields `["msg","alg","iat","tmb","typ"]` as defined by the application.

 ## Coze Key